SAMMISolutions/docs/doc_posts/_components/core.md

 Once you're done with adding commands, you can now run the button directly from the commands window - no more having to save back to the main screen and testing via a chat command or pressing the button on the deck!
 {% include alert.html text="Please be aware that any commands that involve wildcards or pulling info from the trigger may not work as intended if tested this way - for best results, test the same way you intend for it to be used." type="info" %}

+SAMMI Pro users can select multiple command blocks, save them as command templates, and insert those templates later from the quickbar.

 See the list of all available commands in the **Commands** section.